Walter and Warrior hit €5,000 in Carrick

 The Midland and Western Livestock Improvement Society held the first of a two-day sale in May last Saturday, with the traditional breeds up first for sale this month.

-The top price was €5,000 and was achieved for two bulls - Kinard Warrior, a February 2023 son of Gear Blue Moon, bred by Alo O’Hara, Ballysundriven, Elphin; and Caltun Walter, a January 2023 son of Drumcrow Reeko exhibited by Thomas F Beirne, Drumbeera, Gorvagh, Mohill.
+The top price of €5,000 was achieved for two bulls – Kinard Warrior, a February 2023 son of Gear Blue Moon, bred by Alo O’Hara, Ballysundriven, Elphin; and Caltun Walter, a January 2023 son of Drumcrow Reeko, exhibited by Thomas F Beirne, Drumbeera, Gorvagh, Mohill.

 Next in the top price list was €4,300 for Thomas Mulligan, Currycramp, Dromod, for his April 2023-born Clooncarne Winner 2, sired by Young Dale Touchdown.